World of Delight

 World of Delight (レインツリーの国, Reintsurī no Kuni) is a 2015 Japanese youth romance film directed by Yoshishige Miyake.
 It is based on the novel Raintree no Kuni by Hiro Arikawa.
 It was released on November 21, 2015.

-This work is a love story between the main charactor, who is a normal hearing person, and the heroine who is the late-deafened.Hiro Arikawa, the author of this work, had experience of having her husband suffer sudden hearing loss twice, and fortunately, because he was treated quickly, he did not lose his hearing and was able to return to hearing, but this experience of hers would have gone into the image of a heroine who suffers from hearing loss.
-There is an expression in the work where she is distressed because she cannot hear Nobuyuki's voice.
+The film is a love story between Nobuyuki, who is a hearing person, and Hitomi, who is late-deafened.
+Author Hiro Arikawa's husband twice experienced (temporary) sudden hearing loss, which informed her writing.

 On filming

-Yuta Tamamori, who plays the lead role of Nobuyuki, had this to say about his character, "He is straight and says what he thinks clearly.
-He is the complete opposite of me (laughs).
+Yuta Tamamori said of his character Nobuyuki, "He is straight and says what he thinks clearly.
+He is the complete opposite of me.
 I've never played a businessman before, so I asked my friends beforehand how difficult it would be.
 It's a warm movie about two very straight people in love, so I hope it will make people who watch it swoon".
-Mariya Nishiuchi, who plays Rika Hitomi, said "Playing the role of Hitomi made me think about the importance of love and words.
+Mariya Nishiuchi said, "Playing the role of Hitomi made me think about the importance of love and words.
 I'm curious to see how Hitomi's step-by-step progress reached everyone's hearts, so I'd be very happy to hear your thoughts on it."

-Tamamori had to use the Kansai dialect for his role, and he had difficulty with intonation in the Kansai dialect.
-He said that the script was black with countless intonations written in pen.
-Seeing Tamamori like this, co-star Kataoka Ainosuke VI gave him advice as a Kansai region person.
-Kataoka said, "Tamamori-kun was a really nice young man and eager to learn," and added, "I want you to become a member of the Kansai people (laughs)".
+Tamamori had difficulty with intonation in the Kansai dialect, saying the script was black with intonations added in pen.
+Co-star and Kansai native Kataoka Ainosuke VI gave him advice, and said, "Tamamori-kun was a really nice young man and eager to learn," and added, "I want you to become a member of the Kansai people".

-According to art director Chie Matsumoto, the room interiors were created with great care for this shoot.
+Room interiors were created with great care for the shoot.
 Kousaka's house, which she moved to Tokyo from Osaka, was made to have a lived-in feel without being too stylish.
-Osaka-like accessories were also placed on the set of her parents' house in Osaka.
-In Hitomi's house, the direction and arrangement of the furniture were considered after talking to an actual hearing-impaired person.
+Osaka-like accessories were placed on the set of her parents' house in Osaka.
+In Hitomi's house, the direction and arrangement of the furniture were considered after talking to a hearing-impaired person.